 \subsection{Examples of simulation rollouts}

-In this Appendix we showcase in Figure~\ref{fig:K-example_rollout} a small set of examples of simulation rollouts for different initial sub-populations using the integro-differentiable operator recovered in Section~\ref{sec:results_K}.
+In this Appendix we showcase in Figure~\ref{fig:K-example_rollout} a small set of examples of simulation rollouts for different initial subpopulations using the integro-differential operator recovered in Section~\ref{sec:results_K}.
 Overall we observe that the learned operator can accurately predict the phase space dynamics produced by the PIC simulation further demonstrating the validity of the proposed approach.